Employer Sponsored

 Are you eligible?

-The major difference that has been introduced by the Department of Home Affairs in the new TSS visa program is that you need to have at least two years of full-time paid work experience in the occupation.
+The major difference that has been introduced by the Department of Home Affairs in the new TSS program is that you need to have at least two years of full-time paid work experience in the occupation.

 You also need to meet the skills requirement, English language requirement and meet the health & character requirements.
 Besides, there needs to be the minimum salary on offer along with any caveat requirements to be met.
 The sponsoring employer must also undertake labour market testing and meet the Training Benchmark requirements (until the new Skilling Australians Fund (SAF) comes into effect).